Scott Ferry

 and my daughter watches me weep

-the next day i text my wife
+half-hidden by the refrigerator doorthe next day i text my wife

 that i have eaten week old leftovers and i am not dead yet